ccorcos/cube/README.md

     ```
 - `[%bs.debugger]` compiles to `debugger` in the browser.
 You won't see the source mapped back to Reason, but the JavaScript is actually *very* readable!

-# To Do

-- webpack dev server

-## Questions
+# Questions

 - What if `instanceVars` weren't mutable but were instead returned from the updater methods along with the state?
 Maybe call it a `returnBag`.

-- It seems like `memoizedUpdaterCount` is unused since you're using `maxMemoizedCount` when we make the array. https://github.com/reasonml/rehydrate/blob/06c409d3fb6334f79cd1e8b9d9916bd8d3d80e84/src/reactRe.re#L282
+- It seems like [`memoizedUpdaterCount` is unused](https://github.com/reasonml/rehydrate/blob/06c409d3fb6334f79cd1e8b9d9916bd8d3d80e84/src/reactRe.re#L282) since you're using `maxMemoizedCount` when we make the array.

 - Where can I read about `Obj.magic`, `Js.Null.return`?